What to Know Toronto Trenchless Sewer Repair

 First things first, when you do trenchless sewer repair, there is a high likelihood of causing at least some damage to the waterline.
 If it fails completely, you'll know right away.
 However, if it doesn't, you won't know until it fails in the future from the damage it sustained during the pull.

 In addition, trenchless sewer repair can cause stress on the waterline, which can make it fail over time as well.
-Also, the gas companies may put the lines into the drains, so be sure to check for gas lines first.
+Also, gas companies may put the lines into the drains, so be sure to check for gas lines first.
 So, how long will the job take?

-Fortunately enough, most plumbing companies will actually send out two to three drain and sewer experts out to your property.
+Fortunately enough, most plumbing companies will actually send out two to three drain and sewer experts to your property.
 That way, the plumbing company will most likely complete the job in one day.
 In terms of compacting or settling the excavation site, you can't go wrong with tamping the excavation in three or four sections.

 Here's another great question to ask your trenchless sewer repair contractor: do I need any special permits, and can you pull those permits?
 If you live in Toronto, make sure to apply for locates before you put a shovel in the ground.
 Not sure which plumbing company to go with?